James Cowan (New Zealand writer)

-James Cowan (14 April 1870 – 6 September 1943) was a pākehā New Zealand non-fiction author, noted for his books on colonial history and Māori ethnography.
+James Cowan (14 April 1870 – 6 September 1943) was a New Zealand non-fiction author, noted for his books on colonial history and Māori ethnography.
 A fluent Māori speaker, he interviewed many veterans of the New Zealand Wars.
-His book The New Zealand wars: a history of the Māori campaigns and the pioneering period (1922–23) is his best known.
+His book The New Zealand Wars: A History of the Māori Campaigns and the Pioneering Period (1922–23) is his best known work.